oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 The default remote domain will apply the same settings to all messages; however, administrators can configure specific settings for specific domains.

-Remote Domain Design Decisions for all agencies and implementation types.
+Remote Domain Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Configure Remote Domains | Default configuration applied | The default configuration within Exchange Online will be leveraged.

-Remote Domain Configuration for all agencies and implementation types
+Remote Domain Configuration for all organisations and implementation types

 Policy Setting | Configuration | Description
 --- | --- | ---
 Name | `Default` | Name of the remote domain.
-Remote Domain | `*` | Note `*` means all external agencies.
+Remote Domain | `*` | Note `*` means all external organisations.
 Out of Office automatic reply types | Allow only external Out of Office replies - Selected | Allows the limiting of the type of client automatic replies.
 Automatic replies | Allow automatic replies – Unchecked<br>Allow automatic forwarding - Unchecked | Allows the limiting of automatic replies and automatic forwards.
 Message reporting | Allow delivery reports - Ticked<br>Allow non-delivery reports – Ticked<br>Allow meeting forward notifications - Unchecked | Allows the limiting of delivery reports, no-delivery reports, and meeting forward notifications.